VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

     return validation
 ```

-### Users html templates
+### Users HTML templates

-Before we talk about the views, lets get a sense of what we are going to
+Before we talk about the views, let's get a sense of what we are going to
 give the users for an interface.
 The end product of this app looks like this:

 SITE_GIF

 We've already gone over the index page jinja template above.
 The other 3
-templates we'll need to build are the `register`, `login` and `settings`
+templates we'll need to build are the `register`, `login`, and `settings`
 templates.
-First lets take a look at the `register` template:
+First, let's take a look at the `register` template:

 `root/templates/users/register.html`